-Turboprop Nation is an aviation consulting company that offers services and resources for owners, operators and pilots of most turboprop aircraft in operation today.
+Turboprop Nation offers services, information and resources for owners, operators and pilots of most turboprop aircraft in operation.

 The King Air was the first aircraft in its class and has been in continuous production since 1964.
 It has outsold all of its turboprop competitors combined.
 Learn More>>>

 The Twin Otter's fixed tricycle undercarriage, STOL capabilities, twin turboprop engines and high rate of climb have made it a successful commuter, passenger, and cargo airliner.
 Learn More>>>

 The Cessan Caravan is known for its rugged utility and flexibility.
 With its powerful turboprop engine, the Caravan aircraft delivers the rare combination of high performance, low operating costs and ability to adapt to a wide variety of missions.
 Learn More>>>

 The Pilatus PC-12 is a single-engine turboprop passenger and cargo aircraft manufactured by Pilatus Aircraft of Stans, Switzerland, since 1991.
 The main market for the aircraft is corporate transport and regional airliner operators.
 Learn More>>>

 A turboprop engine is more lightweight than a jet, giving it better performance during takeoff.
 It runs more efficiently while providing a higher power output per unit of weight than a jet.
 Expect optimum fuel efficiency when flying at low altitudes, ideally below 25,000 feet.